klara75/pdsnd_github/README.md

 ### Date created
 1/24/2023
+January 24, 2023
 ### Project Title
-Udacity Git Project
+Udacity Git Project for Udacity

 ### Description
-This project takes a gibhub repository and produces several steps.
+This project takes a github repository and produces several steps.

 ### Files used
 bikeshare.py